113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering list
 {: #list-offering}

 Run the following command to get details about the products in your private catalogs.
-This command provides the ability to filter by private catalog, product, and version.
+This command provides a filter by private catalog, product, and version.

 ```
 ibmcloud catalog offering list [--catalog CATALOG] [--offering OFFERING_NAME] [--version VERSION] [--output FORMAT]